dk14/crypto/chats/btc-audit/README.md

 Pending UX:
 - metrics: report partial match (address under risk) as "odds to match" (by bitmatch), or more complex metrics (eg shortest abstract machine transformation).
 - parametrisation: spectra, jitters, extras
-> The meaning of the metrics: **"amount of randomness in a number IS how much energy/work was invested into creating it"**.
+> The meaning of the metrics: **"amount of randomness in a number IS how much useful energy/work was invested into creating it"**.
 So we skip nonsense definitions "human cannot tell it from noise etc".
 Compress this readme with zip - you won't be able to tell it from noise, yet it's insecure, since can be trivially reproduced.

 > Note on more complex metrics than bitmatch (advanced topic).
 We WILL NOT invoke algorithmic complexity *nonsense* here.
 Machine (producing or tranforming a number) would be fixed as inc dec jmpnz.
 And the metric is not length of a program, but amount of steps taken to tranform/produce a number (eg secret, pubkey or address) from initial state (something known) - **amount of energy spent to move from known to unknown number**.
 In practice we'd have to extend with add/mul/div/mod though to estimate kilowatts on a real computing device.
 >> [Relevant notes](academic-drama.md) on academic quote-unquote "conspiracy" of overfunding abstract machines (aka turing) research.